JasonLocklin/Dissertation/VWM/Methods.md

 be required to recall the colour of the target that had been presented at that particular location (Figure [fig:Ch1-task]).

 TODO: Figure [fig:Ch1-task] goes about here.
-Figure depicts both VWM and COVAT tasks diagrammatically.
-Task makes clear that there may be 1, 2 or 3 targets on the VWM task.
+Caption: Figure depicts both VWM (above) and COVAT (below) tasks.
+The three-target condition of VWM is depicted.

 #### Covert Orienting of Attention Task